-- We are active in the community through such things as Emmaus House, Community Meals, Progress House and the Opens Hand Pantry.
+- We are active in the community through such things as Emmaus House, Community Meals and the Opens Hand Pantry.

 - We fellowship together.
 We have lots of opportunities for our members to come together.
 These include such things as game night, movie night, potluck meals, spring and fall clean-up of the church grounds.